Ward v Tesco Stores Ltd.: Judgment

 The judge had that passage in mind when he decided as he did.
 In my judgment he was right; and accordingly I would dismiss this appeal."

 Dissent

-Omrod LJ disagreed with Lawton LJ and Megaw LJ on the basis that Tesco did not seem to have been able to do anything to have prevented the accident.
-He argued that they did not fail to take reasonable care, and in his words, the accident "could clearly have happened no matter what degree of care these defendants had taken."
+Ormrod LJ disagreed with Lawton LJ and Megaw LJ on the basis that Tesco did not seem to have been able to do anything to have prevented the accident.
+He argued that they did not fail to take reasonable care, and in his words, the accident "could clearly have happened no matter what degree of care these defendants had taken".